Isidore of Seville: Third Synod of Seville (624)

 Based on a few surviving canons found in the Pseudo-Isidorian Decretals, Isidore is known to have presided over an additional provincial council around 624.

 The council dealt with a conflict over the See of Écija and wrongfully stripped bishop Martianus of his see, a situation that was rectified by the Fourth Council of Toledo.
 It also addressed a concern over Jews who had been forced to convert to Christianity.

 The records of the council, unlike the First and Second Councils of Seville, were not preserved in the Hispana, a collection of canons and decretals likely edited by Isidore himself.

 Fourth National Council of Toledo

 All bishops of Hispania attended the Fourth National Council of Toledo, begun on 5 December 633.
 The aged Archbishop Isidore presided over its deliberations and originated most enactments of the council.

 Through Isidore's influence, this Council of Toledo promulgated a decree commanding all bishops to establish seminaries in their cathedral cities along the lines of the cathedral school at Seville, which had educated Isidore decades earlier.
 The decree prescribed the study of Greek, Hebrew, and the liberal arts and encouraged interest in law and medicine.
 The authority of the council made this education policy obligatory upon all bishops of the Kingdom of the Visigoths.
-The council granted remarkable position and deference to the king of the Visigoths.
+The council granted a remarkable position and deference to the king of the Visigoths.
 The independent Church bound itself in allegiance to the acknowledged king; it said nothing of allegiance to the Bishop of Rome.